 All existing cell lines have been validated using this method and in cases where the sequence similarity is low, the cell line may be closely related species or a sub-species.

 *The DNA for the analysis should have a concentration of 100 ng/μl and a minimum volume of 50 μl.
 DNA should always be kept on ice packs if being sent out for analysis.
 The growing cultures are sent in flasks that are topped with media and covered in parafilm to avoid leakage.

 DNA barcoding versus other techniques for cell line authentication

-Whole genome sequencing is a powerful method that has the ability to provide information regarding the identity of a cell line and the presence of mutations.
-However, currently, the method requires a lot of technical and bioinformatic tools, making too expensive for many laboratories.
+Whole-genome sequencing is a powerful method that has the ability to provide information regarding the identity of a cell line and the presence of mutations.
+However, currently, the method requires a lot of technical and bioinformatic tools, making it too expensive for many laboratories.